developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<useDWforScanning value="0"/>

 ### DisableHardwareAcceleration
-**Applies to Android KitKat and higher only**.
+**Applies only to Android KitKat and higher**.
 Controls whether hardware acceleration at WebView level within an Enterprise Browser app is disabled. **By default, acceleration is enabled** (tag value=0).

 **Possible Values**: